 The Secret Weapon: How to Vacuum Seal Fish Without Mess

 The single most effective method for vacuum sealing fish cleanly is the pre-freeze technique.
-This simple step is what professional chefs and commercial fisheries use, and it will completely transform your food preservation game.
+This simple step is what professional chefs and commercial fisheries use, and it will completely improve your food preservation game.
 It sounds simple, and it is, but the results are profound.

 The idea is to firm up the surface of the fish just enough to lock in the moisture before you seal it.
 This prevents any liquid from being drawn out during the vacuum process.